Become a member!

 Choose Your Transport

-Two ready-to-run Quick Start projects are included:
+Three ready-to-run Quick Start projects are included:

-Project Transport TaurusTLS Use when
+Project Role Transport TaurusTLS Use when

-samples/quickstart/ HTTP + stdio Required You want a network server that AI clients connect to remotely
+quickstart/quickstart/ Server HTTP + stdio Required You want a network server that AI clients connect to remotely

-samples/quickstart_stdio/ stdio only Not needed You want the AI client (e.g. Claude Desktop) to launch the server locally
+quickstart/quickstart_stdio/ Server stdio only Not needed You want the AI client (e.g. Claude Desktop) to launch the server locally

 Project Structure